 Charter Communications navigates the waters of US cable services, largely by making itself a bigger boat.
 The cable system operator has almost 6 million mostly-residential subscribers (many brought on board through acquisitions) in more than two dozen states, making it one of the top national cable companies, behind Comcast, Time Warner Cable, and Cox Communications.
 In addition to 4.2 million video customers (92% opting for digital service), Charter also boasts 4.4 million broadband Internet subscribers and 2.3 million digital phone users.
 Its Charter Business provides Internet access, data networking, phone, and wireless backhaul services to about 500,000 commercial clients.
 In addition, Charter sells local advertising on such cable networks as MTV, CNN, and ESPN.
 In 2015, Charter agreed to buy one of its competitors, Bright House Networks, for $10.4 billion.
+But wait there's more: in May 2015, Charter agreed to buy Time Warner Cable for $55 billion, creating the second biggest cable company.

 While Charter reports in one segment -- broadband -- it reports revenue in the elements that comprise the segment.
 Video is the biggest revenue generator with 49%, followed by Internet, 28%, Commercial, 11%, Voice, 6% with Advertising and other, 6%.